netsys-lab/scion-education-network-documentation/docs/source/scion-research/meetings.rst

 Talk proposals will be reviewed by a review committee.

-Talks usually last max.
-15 min, leaving 15 min for discussion.
+Talks usually last 10-15 minutes, leaving 15-20 minutes for discussion.

 For questions or comments, please contact: